elos/documentation/guide/3 - Access Control.md

 A user can personally change their 50 character password string, as an IA.
 Once an IA, they can also create any other ownable records.
 For example, create a credential and add it to their record.

-##### Authorization (Indentification + Authentication)
+##### Authorization (Identification + Authentication)

 We've talked already about the distinction between an IA and UA.
 So how does a user become an identified agent, and what explicitly is associated with being an IA?
+An agent starts as an UA:

+* UA attempts the Authorize Action, provides public key

+System looks for a credential with that public key (Identification)
+ 1. Credential found: in which case the system issues a challenge based on the private key
+ 2. Credential not found: in which case the action fails (this counts towards the UA's failed action count

+ * UA attempts to front the challenge, and sends decrypted message

+System verifies decrypted challenge (Authentication)
+ 1. Correct: The user as authorized, as the user who owns the given credential, UA --> IA.
+ 2. Incorrect: Now the action fails, and this counts towards the UA's failed action count

 #### Credential